A mountaineer climbs a rock face under a blue sky, with majestic mountains in the background.

 Transport to the meeting point.

-Everything that is not included in "what the price includes".
+Everything that is not included in "what is included".

 What level should you expect